 He said to them, "Did you receive the Holy Spirit when you believed?"
 And they said to him, "No, we have not even heard whether there is a Holy Spirit."Acts 19:2(NASB)

-When the Word is rightly divided a mist of muddled confusion is lifted, and shrouds of misinterpretation are removed as the Spirit enlightens the mind.
+When the Word is rightly divided a mist of muddled confusion is lifted, and shrouds of misinterpretation are removed, as the Spirit enlightens the mind.
 When Scripture is read in context, the temptation to modify meaning; corrupt the content or falsify truth disappears, and enlightenment floods the heart.

-Israel as a nation was corrupt to the core and the Baptist called for national repentance.
-Christ their king had arrived and the gospel of the kingdom of heaven was taught to none but the lost sheep of the house of Israel.
-The Messiah of Israel was called Jesus, for He had come to save His people from their sins.
+Israel as a nation was corrupt to the core, and the Baptist called for national repentance.
+Christ their King had arrived, and the gospel of the kingdom of heaven was taught - but ONLY to the lost sheep of the house of Israel.
+The Messiah of Israel was called Jesus - "Salvation" and He came to fulfil the word of the prophets and save His people from their sins.

-What joy must have filled their hearts when finally, they were 'baptised' into the Body of Christ by the Spirit of God; 'placed' into the Church by grace through faith and in-dwelt by the Holy Ghost - as the fledgling church transitioned from the closing days in the dispensation of the Law into the opening hours of the dispensation of the grace of God.
+What joy must have filled their hearts when finally, they became members of the Church (i.e. were 'baptised' into the Body of Christ) by the Spirit of God through faith, and were in-dwelt by the Holy Ghost - as the fledgling church transitioned from the closing days in the dispensation of the Law into the opening hours of the dispensation of the grace of God.